How To Stop Comparing Yourself To Your Younger Body

 We are constantly bombarded with so-called perfect images—sexy, fit, airbrushed or photoshopped bodies, on social media, in magazines, on billboards, on TV, and in movies.
 Because of this, there becomes a tendency to think something is ‘wrong’ with the way we look.
 These thoughts and feelings about ourselves, leave us seeking out methods to help make us look ‘better’ (aka-diets & beauty products.)

-The problem is that the diet and weight loss market is $72 Billion dollar industry, and the beauty industry kicks in another $500 Billion.
+The problem is that the diet and weight loss market is a $72 Billion dollar industry, and the beauty industry kicks in another $500 Billion.
 These ones capitalize on social media trends, social comparison theory and the never-ending pursuit of perfectionism of women.

 The result?
 We don’t feel ‘good enough’ regardless of how we look.